microsoft/winget-cli/doc/windows/package-manager/winget/import.md

 | **--disable-interactivity** | Disable interactive prompts |

 ## JSON Schema
 The driving force behind the **import** command is the JSON file.
-You can find the schema for the JSON file [here](https://aka.ms/winget-packages.schema.1.0.json).
+You can see the [schema for the JSON file](https://aka.ms/winget-packages.schema.1.0.json).

 The JSON file includes the following hierarchy:
 | Entry      | Description |